-An independent business which assembles, collects and consolidates less-than-truckload freight.
+An independent business that assembles collects and consolidates less-than-truckload freight.
 Also, a person acting as an agent in the transshipping of freight to or from foreign countries and the clearing of freight through Customs for compensation.

 General Agreement on Tariffs and Trade.
-A treaty created following the conclusion of World War II.
-GATT's main objective was to reduce the barriers of international trade through the reduction of tariffs, quotas and subsidies and it was superseded by the WTO as the international organization governing international trade.
+A treaty was created following the conclusion of World War II.
+GATT's main objective was to reduce the barriers of international trade through the reduction of tariffs, quotas, and subsidies and it was superseded by the WTO as the international organization governing international trade.